The Airmen's Stories - F/O H G Hardman

 He was still with 111 at the start of the Battle and on 13th August claimed a Do17 as damaged.
 On the 18th his section attacked a Do17 that was flying so low that they witnessed strikes on the ground from their own fire.

 He was posted away in early September 1940 for instructor duties and rejoined 111 on 6th November 1940.
-He was released from the RAF in 1945 as a Squadron Leader.
+His subsequent service is currently undocumented until he was released from the RAF in 1945 as a Squadron Leader.